Straight edge: Veganism

-By the late 1990s, many straight edge participants gave veganism the same degree of importance as abstinence from intoxicants, and some groups styled themselves "vegan straight edge", sometimes abbreviated "xVx".
+By the late 1990s, many straight edge participants gave veganism the same degree of importance as abstinence from intoxicants, and some groups styled themselves as "vegan straight edge", sometimes abbreviated "xVx".
 Bands such as Earth Crisis and Vegan Reich emphasized animal rights and environmentalism as social justice issues.
 Perhaps owing to the "DIY" ethic of the punk subculture, some advocated direct action, and became associated with the radical groups Animal Liberation Front and the Earth Liberation Front.
-The California band Vegan Reich is most associated with the "Hardline" subculture, which espouses the sanctity of life, and draws connections between animal rights and anti-abortion activism.
+The US band Vegan Reich is most associated with the "Hardline" subculture, which espouses the sanctity of life, and draws connections between animal rights and anti-abortion activism.
 Members of the Hardline movement have been described as espousing Old Testament-style spirituality, militancy, and violence.
 Violent activism has been described as an "extreme minority" within the vegan straight edge movement.

 Haenfler writes that straight edge participants see veganism as an extension of the movement's emphasis on positivity, much like its preference to reserve sex for emotionally meaningful relationships.
 They tend to focus more on personal responsibility and focus less on confronting systemic issues in society.
 However, veganism is not seen as a matter of personal purity; it is rooted in a strong belief in animal rights and rejection of the exploitation of animals.
 Some hold that veganism is "true straight edge", and their promotion of veganism and animal liberation has been described as evangelistic.